hannahkiesow/git-papers/journal.md

-# this is my super cool paper
+# this is now an even cooler paper
-written by me!
+written by me and John as a co-author

 ### introduction